Legendary-Cynosure/storefront_v3/README.md

 ## How to use

-Download this repository as a zip-file to your Desktop and decompress the file.
-Then using an IDE like code, cd into the new project file and open up the terminal.
-From here, run the command `npm install` to install node-modules, then run `npm run dev`
+- Download this repository as a zip-file to your Desktop and decompress the file.
+- Then using an IDE like code, cd into the new project file and open up the terminal.
+- From here, run the command `npm install` to install node-modules, then run `npm run dev`.

 Your own storefront should be up and running on [http://localhost:3000](http://localhost:3000)!
 If it doesn't work, post on [GitHub discussions](https://github.com/vercel/next.js/discussions).